bin456789/reinstall/README.en.md

 <summary>Experimental Features</summary>

-The following features are experimental and may not support modifying the SSH port or other options.

 Install Debian using a cloud image, suitable for machines with slower CPUs

 ```bash
 bash reinstall.sh debian --ci
 ```

-Install CentOS, Alma, Rocky, Fedora using ISO, only supports machines with more than 2G of memory and dynamic IP
+Install CentOS, Alma, Rocky, Fedora using ISO, only supports machines with more than 2G of memory and dynamic IP.

+Password `123@@@`, SSH Port `22`

+Password and SSH port options are not supported.

 ```bash
 bash reinstall.sh centos --installer
 ```

-Install Ubuntu using ISO, only supports machines with more than 1G of memory and dynamic IP
+Install Ubuntu using ISO, only supports machines with more than 1G of memory and dynamic IP.

+Password `123@@@`, SSH Port `22`

+Password and SSH port options are not supported.

 ```bash
 bash reinstall.sh ubuntu --installer